JarrodCameron/fuzz/final/writeup.md

 is optimised to look for particular bugs depending on the four file types.

 This fuzzer can find:
-- format string vulnerabilities
+- Format string vulnerabilities
-- buffer overflow vulnerabilities
+- Buffer overflow vulnerabilities
-- bugs with missing or extra control characters
+- Bugs with missing or extra control characters
-- bugs parsing non-printable or ascii characters
+- Bugs parsing non-printable or ascii characters
-- bugs parsing large files
+- Bugs parsing large files

-## CSV

-TODO

-## Json

-TODO

-## XML

-- Buffer overflow in the tag names
-- Buffer overflow in the tag properties
-- Buffer overflow in the data between two tags
-- Format strings in tag names
-- Format strings in tag properties
-- Integer overflow/underflow in tag properties
+- Integer overflows
-- Integer overflow/underflow in data between two tags
+- Integer underflows
-- Memory corruption from non-printable characters
-- General errors from mishandling tags that are in the wrong order

-## Plain Text

-TODO
+- Nesting control structures (e.g. nesting tags in XML)
+- Rearranging fields and lines in a file

 # Possible Improvements